devourerOfBits80/alc/README.md

 ### AppArmor and Uncomplicated Firewall

 For machine protection, *alc* will have installed and configured: *AppArmor*, which is a *Mandatory Access Control* system, implemented upon the *Linux Security Modules*; and a popular net filter manager, *Uncomplicated Firewall*.
 Both these security utils can be separately disabled in the *group_vars/all* file, but it is strongly recommended to leave them enabled as default.
 In the case of the firewall, there is also a possibility to declare your own trusted addresses and subnets.

+### Peripheral devices (printers and scanners)

+*alc* can configure a network area and support for peripheral devices like printers (*CUPS*) or scanners (*SANE*).
+There are several related parameters in the *group_vars/all* file, that can be adjusted according to the user's expectations.
+Among other things, it is a possibility to declare additional (custom) drivers using the AUR_CUSTOM_PRINTER_DRIVERS or the AUR_CUSTOM_SCANNER_DRIVERS list variable.